Run Home Assistant on VMware ESXi as Debian VM

 • Write changes to disks: Yes

 • Debian archive mirror country: Select the archive mirror country nearby.
-I select The Netherlands
+I selected Netherlands

 • Debian archive mirror: deb.debian.org